WalkerWaqiOrg/bitcoin-abc/doc/gitian-building.md

 There will be a lot of warnings printed during the build of the image.
 These can be ignored.

-Building RR CHAIN
+Building RRCoin
 --------------------

-To build RR CHAIN (for Linux, OS X and Windows) run the following commands:
+To build RRCoin (for Linux, OS X and Windows) run the following commands:

 ```bash
 URL=https://github.com/RRNCIO/RRChain.git